dai-shi/proxy-memoize/README.md

 While immer helps updating an object, this library helps creating a derived value from an object, a.k.a. selector.

-This library utilizes Proxy and WeakMap, and provide memoization.
+This library utilizes Proxy and WeakMap, and provides memoization.
 The memoized function will re-evaluate the original function only if the used part of argument (object) is changed.
 It's intuitive in a sense and magical in another sense.